Learn more about us

 Mental impulses are sent from your brain through a forward curve in your cervical spine.
 This curve can be viewed from a side x-ray of your neck.
 Neurosurgeons call this curve “The Arc of Life.”
 The curve should be at 45 degrees and any loss of your normal arc of life is considered a severe neurological problem because it will pull down on the base of your brain, stretch your spinal cord and compress your nerves.
 Loss of your normal arc will also accelerate spinal decay and degeneration.

 Knowing that the human body was created to heal itself, the messages of healing follow their intended path from the brain and spinal cord to the rest of the body.
-Joining chiropractic adjustments and corrections with factors such as nutrition, detoxification, weight loss, exercise, and stress management, Dr. Ben empowers and educates families so that everyone, from infants to the elderly, can live healthy, happy, drug-free lives just as God intended.
+Joining chiropractic adjustments and corrections with factors such as nutrition, detoxification, weight loss, exercise, and stress management, Dr. Ballard empowers and educates families so that everyone, from infants to the elderly, can live healthy, happy, drug-free lives just as God intended.
 All of this is what makes us different, and our patients better.

 Spinal kyphosis causes demyelination and neuronal loss in the spinal cord: